Generic Name: quazepam (Oral route)

 - For insomnia (trouble in sleeping):

-- Older adults—At first, 7.5 milligrams (mg) at bedtime.
-Your doctor may adjust your dose if needed.
+- Adults and older adults—At first, 7.5 milligrams (mg) (half-tablet) at bedtime.
+Your doctor may adjust your dose as needed.

 - Children—Use and dose must be determined by your doctor.